 Linda provides leadership to the AcSB to achieve its mission, as well as enables and promotes a deeper stakeholder understanding of the Board’s strategic plan and activities.
 She is a frequent speaker on topics related to financial reporting, able to represent both the standard setter and preparer points of view.

 Prior to her appointment as Chair, Linda was the Chief Accountant at the Royal Bank of Canada (RBC), responsible for the interpretation and application of IFRS Standards and U.S. GAAP.
 She also monitored compliance with Canadian regulatory requirements on financial disclosure and was responsible for auditor independence.
 Before RBC, Linda held other senior positions in industry and also has four years of experience in public accounting.

-In regards to her not-for-profit experience, Linda is a member of the Board of Directors of the Toronto Rehabilitation Institute Foundation, serving as Vice Chair as well as Chair of its Governance Committee.
+In regards to her not-for-profit experience, Linda is Chair of the Board of Directors of the Toronto Rehabilitation Institute Foundation, serving as Vice Chair as well as Chair of its Governance Committee.

 Linda lives in Toronto.